 Narisawa is a restaurant with two Michelin stars that offers a different and personal experience, based on the hospitality characteristic of Japanese culture.
 A necessary and unmissable stop on each visit to Tokyo.

 Awarded with two Michelin stars, this small restaurant is run by the popular Zaiyu Hasegawa, a renowned chef who acquired fame from exquisite and traditional dishes with modern and somewhat playful presentations.

-His fried Dentucky chicken, for example, is presented in a box that seems to belong to the menu of the KFC fast food chain.
-But in reality it is a delicious chicken dish stuffed with delicately selected mushrooms.
+His fried Kentucky chicken, for example, is presented in a box that seems to belong to the menu of the KFC fast-food chain.
+But in reality, it is a delicious chicken dish stuffed with delicately selected mushrooms.
 Shimeji, maitake and eringi mushrooms form a soft and balanced filling.
 Typical preparation of the kaiseki style that identifies Den’s kitchen.

 The restaurant’s menu offers creative and innovative dishes that were inspired by the chef’s life.
 The salad Den has more than 20 vegetables cooked separately and is accompanied by dressings and surprising and original accompaniments.
 Inside, are small discs of carved vegetables with the silhouette of a smiling face.
 All those details give a fun touch to a really delicious menu.

-The Den room hosts up to 25 diners, 8 of them sitting in the main bar with direct view to the kitchen.
+The Den room hosts up to 25 diners, 8 of them sitting in the main bar with a direct view of the kitchen.
 Each dish is presented with a detailed presentation by the staff and the chef welcomes and dismisses each of the guests.